Integrating Semi-Supervised and Active Learning for Semantic Segmentation: Experiments and Results

-The results show that the proposed TSF framework is both efficient and highly competitive, making it an excellent choice for incorporating active learning to further reduce labelling costs while enhancing performance.
+The results show that the proposed TSF framework is efficient, consistent and highly competitive, making it a practical choice for incorporating active learning to further reduce labelling costs while enhancing performance.